Tim Lincecum: Consecutive Cy Young Awards (2008–2009)

 The Giants asked Lincecum not to throw bullpen sessions like the ones other pitchers typically throw during the off-season.
 Bruce Bochy, the manager of the Giants, told the San Francisco Chronicle that the team was being careful with Lincecum because of studies showing that pitchers who throw 200 innings in a season early in their careers are more susceptible to injuries.

 From April 2 through April 24, Lincecum won his first four decisions of the 2008 season.
 On May 15, Lincecum struck out 10 Astros in six innings.
 Houston first baseman Lance Berkman offered his view of Lincecum: "He has three almost unhittable pitches...When he throws those off-speed pitches where he wants, you've got no chance."
 After his team fell to Lincecum and the Giants 6–3 on May 27, Diamondbacks first baseman Conor Jackson gave his impression of facing Lincecum: "From what I saw tonight, that's the best arm I've seen all year, no doubt.
 You've got to almost hit a ball right down the middle.
 You're going to pop up the ball at your bellybutton, which we all did tonight, and the one down, it's coming in at 98 mi/h, you're not going to put too much good wood on it.
 Even the ones down the middle are coming at 98.
 He's good, man."

 Lincecum was on the cover of the July 7, 2008, issue of Sports Illustrated.
-He was selected his first All-Star Game, but he was unavailable to play in it because he was hospitalized the day of the game due to flu-like symptoms.
+He was selected to his first All-Star Game, but he was unavailable to play in it because he was hospitalized the day of the game due to flu-like symptoms.
 In a July 26 game against the Diamondbacks, he struck out 13 batters in seven innings while allowing seven hits, two earned runs, and no walks.

 On September 13, Lincecum pitched his first major league shutout against the San Diego Padres.
 In nine innings, he threw 138 pitches, gave up four hits and struck out 12 batters.
 Facing the Rockies on September 23, he recorded his 252nd strikeout of the season, breaking Jason Schmidt's 2004 single-season strikeout record.
 Lincecum finished the season with 265 strikeouts, making him the first San Francisco pitcher to win the National League (NL) strikeout title and the first Giant to do so since Bill Voiselle in 1944.
 Lincecum won 18 games, losing just five.
 On November 11, 2008, Lincecum was awarded the NL Cy Young Award, making him the second Giant (after Mike McCormick in 1967) to win the award.
 He finished 23rd in that year's NL Most Valuable Player (MVP) Award voting.